Meet the Board

 Bekky Vrabel – Administrator

-Bekky is an academic librarian who recently returned to the north after working in a variety of positions in Iowa, Wisconsin, and Minnesota.
+Bekky is an academic librarian who returned to the north after working in a variety of positions in Iowa, Wisconsin, and Minnesota.
 She graduated from Northland College in 2010 with a BA in writing and English and is excited to participate in the writing community again.
 She enjoys knitting and crocheting with friends, reading and writing on the shores of Lake Superior, and cuddling her two cats, Fitz and Bing.